Grow these best Leafy Green Vegetables in Containers in your balcony or patio for the regular supply of fresh homegrown salad greens!

 9. Endive and Escarole

 Endive and escarole are the members of the chicory family.
 They share the same botanical name–Cichorium endivia.
 Endive has a curly and prickly texture with a crisp and slightly bitter flavor.
-Whereas, escarole has a more broad and flat leaf, comparatively less curly and bitter than endive with a hint of nutty flavor.
+In contrast, escarole has a broader and flat-leaf, comparatively less curly and bitter than endive with a hint of nutty flavor.

 How to Grow: Start these bitter greens in containers for a quick summer harvest.
 While endive is quite tolerant of temperature fluctuations, it thrives best in moderately cool conditions.

-A celebrated member of the mustard family, watercress features crisp, small leaves that are characterized by a dark green color and pungent, peppery flavor.
+A celebrated member of the mustard family, the watercress features crisp, small leaves that are characterized by a dark green color and pungent, peppery flavor.
 It’s really healthy when you toss it in salads.
-This Epicurious.com article is a good read if you want to learn how to eat watercress.
+So if you love Green Leafy Vegetables, do grow this one!

 A cruciferous vegetable related to kale, collard green is a staple in many Southern dishes.
-It’s prized for its crunchy texture and pungent taste that is often used to lend sophistication to bland meals.
+It’s prized for its crunchy texture, and pungent taste, often used to lend sophistication to bland meals.

 How to Grow: Collard greens perform well in containers in partial sunlight.
-If you are planting during summer, don’t forget to move it to a shaded spot during the hot afternoon.
+However, if you are planting during summer, don’t forget to move it to a shaded spot during the hot afternoon.

-With colorful, profuse blooms, the nasturtium plant paints a pretty picture, but don’t go by its appearance alone.
+The nasturtium plant paints a pretty picture with colorful, profuse blooms, but don’t go by its appearance alone.
 This seemingly delicate salad green is a born survivor and literally thrives on neglect.